 You may be certain that all parties will execute their commitments in the manner that they have committed to.
 There are no legal blunders, risks of manipulation, or fraud.
 In simple words, it works by the principle: “I did this so that I could have that.
 I didn’t complete this, so I didn’t get that.”
 Everyone is on equal terms, and it is impossible to cheat or spend bitcoin twice.

-Key Business Benefits of Smart Contracts
+Key Benefits of Creating Smart Contracts for Businesses

 Automation is one of the obvious benefits of smart contracts, but not the only one.
 Let’s take a closer look at what else smart contracts have to offer: